JamesByers/mergefest/README.md

 once you add this make sure your remote is there with `git remote -v`

-1. Edit this with your first name *Hello!!*.
+1. Edit this with your first name *Jim*.
 ----------------------------------------------

 Lets try to `git pull upstream master` and see what happens.